uc-cdis/hatchery/doc/howto/configuration.md

       * `g3auto-key` g3auto key for the secret, eg `"license_file.txt"`.
       * `file-path` container file-path where license should be copied.
       * `workspace-flavor` description of type of gen3-licensed container.
+    * `squashfs_mount` mounts a shared, read-only software library into the workspace from a SquashFS image stored in S3.
+A privileged `apps-mounter` sidecar copies the `.sqsh` file to a local cache, loop-mounts it, and shares the mount with the workspace container at `/apps`.
+      * `enabled` is false by default; if true, add the sidecar and the supporting volumes to this container's pod.
+      * `source_sqsh` the path to the SquashFS file as seen by the sidecar (default `/image/apps-current.sqsh`). `/image` is the mounted S3 location, so this path is relative to `bucket_prefix` when one is set.
+      * `expected_sha256` the SHA-256 digest of the SquashFS file.
+Strongly recommended: when it is empty, the sidecar logs a warning and skips digest verification.
+      * `mounter_image` the sidecar image path with tag (default `quay.io/cdis/ecs-ws-sidecar:master`).
+      * `cache_size_limit` the size limit of the local cache volume holding the copied SquashFS file (default `20Gi`).
+Must exceed the size of the image, or the pod is evicted mid-copy.
+      * `pvc_claim_name` the name of the PersistentVolumeClaim providing the SquashFS file (default `software-library-pvc`).
+Hatchery creates this claim and its PersistentVolume on demand if they do not already exist, so the claim does not need to be provisioned ahead of time.
+The claim is shared by all workspace pods in `user-namespace`.
+      * `bucket_name` and `region` optionally override the top-level `s3-config` values for this container. **Note:** the region is not applied yet; the Mountpoint-S3 `stsRegion` is currently hardcoded to `us-east-1`.
+      * `bucket_prefix` the optional prefix ("directory") within the bucket that contains the SquashFS file, e.g. `"software-library/"`.
+It becomes the root of `/image` in the sidecar, so do not repeat it in `source_sqsh`.
+      * **Note:** the bucket, the object, and the [Mountpoint for S3 CSI driver](https://github.com/awslabs/mountpoint-s3-csi-driver) must all already exist; Hatchery only creates the Kubernetes PV/PVC that reference them.
+The volume is mounted using the pod's own credentials, so the workspace pod's service account needs IRSA read access to the bucket.
+A misconfiguration here does not fail the launch request: the PV/PVC are created successfully and the pod then fails to start, so check the pod events with `kubectl describe pod` to diagnose.
+* `s3-config` describes the S3 bucket used for mounting data into workspace pods, and provides the default bucket for any container using `squashfs_mount`.
+    * `bucketName` the name of an existing S3 bucket, e.g. `"workspace-software-s3-qa-gen3"`.
+    * `region` the region the bucket is in, e.g. `"us-east-1"`.
+    * `prefixBase` an optional prefix within the bucket; defaults to `"<userName>/"` when empty.
 * `more-configs`: see https://github.com/uc-cdis/hatchery/blob/master/doc/explanation/dockstore.md